aodn/rimrep-examples/poc-data-api/Extracting_Spatial_Data_GBR_Features.md

 ## Extracting sites and coordinates from dataset

-We can extract data from the AIMS dataset by using `dplyr` verbs as shown below.
+We can extract data from the AIMS Sea Surface Water Temperature dataset by using `dplyr` verbs as shown below.
+This could take from a few seconds up to a minute depending on the speed of your Internet connection.

 ``` r
 sites <- data_df %>%